anuraghazra/github-readme-stats/readme.md

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=anuraghazra&hide=contribs,prs)
 ```

-### Adding private contributions count to total commits count
+### Adding private contributions count to the total contributions count

-You can add the count of all your private contributions to the total commits count by using the query parameter `&count_private=true`.
+You can include private contributions in the total contributions count by using the query parameter `&count_private=true`.
 To enable this, you need to choose to [share your private contributions](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/managing-contribution-settings-on-your-profile/showing-your-private-contributions-and-achievements-on-your-profile).

 > Options: `&count_private=true`